EnnisSec/PHP-Minecraft-Player-Editor/README.markdown

 Examples can be found in the two shell scripts mcplayerget and mcplayerset.

 It uses TheFrozenFire's NBT Decoder/Encoder library.
+Clone this tree with the "--recursive" option to have it pulled as well.
 **Requires the GMP Extension for PHP.**